-According to the American Society for the Positive Care of Children, an estimated 59% of car seats are either used or installed incorrectly.
+According to Safe Kids Worldwide, an estimated 59% of car seats are either used or installed incorrectly.
 An improperly installed car seat will not protect your child in the event of a car wreck.
 So, to ensure the safety of your children, make sure your child’s car seat is properly installed before you leave.
 Contact your local police department, fire department, or hospital for help installing your car seat.

 4. Always put children in car seats.